subscriptions-project/swg-js/docs/offers-flow.md

 This flow allows the publication site to display numerous flow to purchase the subscription.
 See [Subscriptions APIs](./core-apis.md).

-*Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, even if the `subscribe` or `showOffers` was not called in that impression.
+*Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, not just before you call `subscribe` or `showOffers`.
 SwG client ensures it can recover subscriptions even when browsers unload pages.
 See [Subscribe flow](./subscribe-flow.md) for more details.

 The offers flow will first present a set of offers know to SwG.
 A user will get a choice to either select one of the offers, or try request login to claim an existing subscription.